How to make your soil retain more water?

 The Leca, Perlite, and sand make sure that any excess water is quickly draining to the bottom of the pot.
 Leca and Perlite also help to keep the shape of your soil to prevent the soil from compacting.
 It can do this, because Leca and Perlite are quite large, unlike sand.
 By breaking up your soil, you prevent overwatering and allow the flow of oxygen to the plant's roots.

 You can use Perlite, Leca, or Sand, either works well and you can pick the one you prefer.

 If you'd like to learn more about improving drainage of your soil, including other ways not mentioned here, have a look at "How to make your soil drain water quickly?".

 When you give your moisture-loving plants the moisture they want, they'll be happy plants for a long time.
 There are a few ways to keep your plants happy with long-term solutions.
 These long-term solutions help you feel at ease, but also help your plants thrive.

 You can improve the water retention properties of your soil by adding vermiculite, sphagnum (peat) moss, and/or coconut coir.
 When you make the soil retain more moisture, you'll also need to improve the drainage to prevent any watering issues.
 You can improve the drainage by adding perlite, Leca, and sand to your soil.
 A combination of these ingredients will make sure your plants are always in the soil they love: a lot of moisture, but not wet; plenty of oxygen to prevent pests, and plenty of nutrients to grow with.

 Thank you for reading this post!
 I hope it helps you to keep your plants healthy and beautiful!
-If you're looking for more guides on specific plants, you can always request a plant guide or donate a plant in order to get a guide for the plant you have trouble with.Posted on: May 2, 2021 Last updated on: Jun 18, 2021
+If you're looking for more guides on specific plants, you can always request a plant guide to get a guide for the plant you have trouble with.Posted on: May 2, 2021 Last updated on: Jun 18, 2021